17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Kings Canyon National Park in September

-Also, we suggest taking the General Grant Tree Trail and getting to the second-largest Giant Sequoia and the centerpiece of Grant Grove.
+Also be sure to pay a visit to the General Sherman Tree, the largest tree in the world by volume.
+I recommend taking the General Grant Tree Trail and getting to the second-largest Giant Sequoia and the centerpiece of Grant Grove.
 These are two must-sees!

 Adventure lovers can challenge themselves with a visit to Moro Rock, which has great climbing opportunities.

 For some underground exploration, Crystal Cave is perfect, while for those who want to stay above the ground more, check out the waterfalls like Roaring River Falls, Grizzly Falls, and Mist Falls.
-They are all worth spending the time to visit for sure.

 14. Theodore Roosevelt National Park